Refia Sultan (daughter of Abdulmejid I): Early life

 Refia Sultan was born on 7 February 1842 in the Beşiktaş Palace.
 Her father was Sultan Abdulmejid I, and her mother was Gülcemal Kadın.
-She had an elder sister Fatma Sultan, one year elder then her, a twin sister Hatice Sultan, died as newborn, and a younger brother Mehmed V, two years younger than her.
+She had an elder sister Fatma Sultan, one year elder then her, a twin sister Hatice Sultan, died as newborn, and a younger brother Mehmed V, two years younger than her, and a younger sister Rukiye Sultan, Born and died in 1850.

 Upon the death of her mother in 1851, she and her siblings were adopted by Abdulmejid's first consort, Servetseza Kadın.

 Abdülmecid wanted all his sons and daughters to have a high-level and as complete as possible education, which included both traditional subjects, including Koranic studies, and Western ones.
 Refia's education began in 1847.
 She attended the lessons with her brother Şehzade Mehmed Reşad, her half-brothers Abdülhamid and Murad V, her sister Fatma Sultan and her half-sister Cemile Sultan.
 Her education continued ever after marriage.
 She also learnt Arabic and Persian.
 She also learnt French which became prominent during the Tanzimat era.
 She also learned French and Western music.
 She acquired her piano lessons from an Italian lady Therese Romano.